AlexanderGeorge102934/orderBook/README.md

 ### **Option C: Profiling Build (for `perf`)**

 Use this for performance analysis.
-It runs at production speed but keeps function names visible for the profiler.

 ```bash
 # Generate